Kravets1996/laravel-docs-ru/pennant.md

 Feature::deactivateForEveryone('new-api');
 ```

-> **Note** This will only update the resolved feature values that have been stored by Pennant's storage driver.
+> [!NOTE] This will only update the resolved feature values that have been stored by Pennant's storage driver.
 You will also need to update the feature definition in your application.

 <a name="purging-features"></a>
 ### Purging Features